Azure VM with Azure DatabaseAzure VM with Azure Database

 5. Select Performance and Redundancy as per your requirement.

-6. Click on Review, and post reviewing the configurations, click on Create.
+6. Click Review and post reviewing the configurations, click Create.

 7. Click on the newly created storage account.

-8. On the storage account overview page, click on the Containers from the left side navigation menu.
+8. On the storage account overview page, click Containers from the left-side navigation menu.

-9. Click on Create button at the top to create a new container.
+9. Click the Create button at the top to create a new container.

-10. Put an appropriate name for the container, and click on Create.
+10. Put an appropriate name for the container and click Create.
 A new container will be created.

-11. Now, click on Access keys from the left side navigation menu.
+11. Now, click Access keys from the left-side navigation menu.

-12. For one of the keys, either key1 or key2, click on Show for the Connection string, and click on Copy to clipboard button.
+12. For one of the keys, either key1 or key2, click Show for the Connection string and click the Copy to clipboard button.

-13. Note down the connection string with you.
+13. Make a note of the connection string for later use.
 We will require this for configuring the storage backend.

 14. Edit the Kestra storage configuration in the docker-compose.yml file.